1. Sustainability TOP

 Promoting Opportunities for Women

 We are fully aware that the promotion of diversity and inclusion is an important factor to ensure our sustainable growth and continued contribution to society.
-At present, Isuzu has about 580 full-time female employees, of whom more than 10% are at the management or executive levels.
 In addition, in accordance with the Act on Promotion of Women's Participation and Advancement in the Workplace, we have established an action plan.
 We will continue to actively promote the development and advancement of women, implementing measures to support and enhance their participation in the workplace.

 Action Plan for Promoting Opportunities for Female Employees

-To achieve Engagement No. 1 as outlined in our corporate philosophy, ISUZU ID, Isuzu is committed to actively promoting an environment where everyone, regardless of their background—such as gender, nationality, or work history—can thrive.
+With the aim of becoming a global leader in employee engagement, as outlined in our corporate philosophy, ISUZU ID, Isuzu is committed to actively promoting an environment where everyone can thrive regardless of their background, including their gender, nationality, or work history.
 To this end, we have established the following action plan.

 Plan Duration